How to Achieve a 100% Successful SAP HANA Migration to the Public Cloud

 SAP projects use the SAP Activate methodology, a complete system for executing your SAP migration.
 However, Activate leaves a lot up to the vendors, such as what tools to use, and how they organize and track the project.
 Technologically, not all vendors are at the same point, and that can make a difference in achieving a 100% successful SAP migration.

 Choosing a vendor who has automated as much as possible accelerates the process, greatly reduces the risk of human error and cuts cost.
-Protera FlexBridge has enabled our clients to complete 100% successful S/4HANA migrations in as little as three months.
+Automations have enabled some of our clients to complete 100% successful S/4HANA migrations in as little as three months.